It's time to rethink Rudy Giuliani and his claim to discover RICO

 The 1989 New York Times article also said Giuliani had a tendency to overstate his accomplishments.

 "He has long asserted he invented the use of the Racketeer Influenced and Corrupt Organizations Act, or RICO, to pursue the Mafia commission.
-In his interview, Mr. Giuliani repeated an account he has told many times about formulating the idea before becoming United States Attorney, when he read a book by Joseph Bonnano Sr. about his life in the mob," the article said.
+In his interview, Mr. Giuliani repeated an account he has told many times about formulating the idea before becoming U.S. attorney, when he read a book by Joseph Bonanno Sr. about his life in the mob," the article said.

 Giuliani has frequently rejected attempts to thwart his version of the RICO origin story.

-In that same article, Giuliani is quoted as saying others' version of events were wrong.
+In that same article, Giuliani is quoted as saying others' versions of events were wrong.
 He says to the Times interviewer, ''Those people are now trying to recreate a good idea.''

 The reality is University of Notre Dame law professor G. Robert Blakey drafted the Organized Crime Control Act of 1970 of which RICO is a part.